 If you’re sitting at a desk staring at your tropical beach wallpaper just wishing you could travel, I’m here to tell you that you CAN.

 And if you’re about to finish school, remember this: you don’t need to work a job you hate if you embrace seasonal jobs.

 You don’t need a lot of money to travel, and supporting yourself doesn’t mean having to have a “real” (and often boring) job.
 I’m living proof of that.

 I’m a diminutive girl (we won’t discuss HOW short), with no trust fund, who’s never had a grownup job.
 And I’ve traveled a shit-ton.
 To more than 40 countries independently, in fact.
 And, being Jewish by heritage, I have, naturally, done it for cheap.
 All thanks to seasonal jobs.

 I’ve been paragliding in Colombia, traveled solo in Egypt, gone diving with thresher sharks in the Philippines, and learned how to kiss in Mongolia.
 My jobs have taken me around the world — from Southeast Alaska to South Korea.

 If I can do it, you can, too.

 Even if you’re not interested in travel or seasonal jobs, that’s cool.
 Just hang out for the stories.

 Because, as an open-minded girl who never turns down a good (or shitty) bottle of wine, I have quite the collection of tales that will hopefully entertain or inspire you, or at least make you ponder the future of humanity at the hands of the Millenials.

 What do YOU want to know about adventure travel?
 About seasonal jobs?
+Working online?
 Let me know, and I’ll answer your questions via email, or maybe in a blog post!